EGI-Federation/repository-template/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at contact@egi.eu.
-The project team will review and investigate all complaints, and will respond in a way that it deems appropriate to the circumstances.
-The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the EGI Foundation team at contact@egi.eu.
+The team will review and investigate all complaints, and will respond in a way that it deems appropriate to the circumstances.
+The team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.